 It started at maximum security Valley State Prison for Women in Chowchilla.

 Rhonda Leland, a self-proclaimed “lifer,” wrote a letter in 2002 to the president of the University of Santa Monica, a private graduate school offering master’s degrees in spiritual psychology, requesting that he come give a talk at the prison.
-Ms. Leland had seen his name listed on the back of a “Chicken Soup for the Soul” book and hoped that he would be able to help the women improve their self esteem.
+Ms. Leland had seen his name listed on the back of a “Chicken Soup for the Soul” book and hoped that he would be able to help the women improve their self-esteem.

 That request made its way to USM faculty members Drs.
 David and Bonnie Paul of Santa Barbara.
 In 2004, they brought the school’s spiritual psychology methods to the prison in the form of a workshop called Freedom to Choose.

-“I do use the tools that I’ve learned and it’s a part of my life,” a woman who’d recently been released from Valley State Prison said in a video posted on the Freedom to Choose Foundation’s website.
+“I do use the tools that I’ve learned and it’s a part of my life,” a woman who’d recently been released from Valley State Prison said in a video posted on the Freedom to Choose Project’s website.
 “It’s a part of my everyday life, my relationships with my family, my significant other, my friends. … Freedom to Choose encouraged me to become the authentic person that I am inside and to embrace that beautiful person that I am, because I know I’m worthy.”

-“If women in prison can make that much of a difference in their lives, imagine what I can do in mine,” Dr. Bonnie Paul told the News-Press on a recent community night the Freedom to Choose Foundation hosted at the Veterans Memorial Building on Cabrillo Boulevard, explaining why someone would want to attend a workshop.
+“If women in prison can make that much of a difference in their lives, imagine what I can do in mine,” Dr. Bonnie Paul told the News-Press on a recent community night the Freedom to Choose Project hosted at the Veterans Memorial Building on Cabrillo Boulevard, explaining why someone would want to attend a workshop.

 The free community nights, which complement the two-day workshops the Pauls have sporadically hosted countywide from Lompoc to Santa Barbara since 2009, attract representatives from local nonprofits, the Santa Barbara County Sheriff’s Department, people who were formerly incarcerated or are undergoing drug treatment programs, as well as community members who want to offer their support.